 The new IBM solution gives clinical and other knowledge workers and executives several ways to interact with analyzed information including searching, exploring, mining, monitoring and reporting.
 It delivers a set of proven technologies that meet the rigorous standards and requirements of the healthcare community.
 The software is also compatible with IBM's Health Integration Framework, which means healthcare organizations can realize more value from existing information system investments such as data warehouse, business intelligence, master data management and advanced case management.

-IBM is offering new content and predictive solution services through its Business Analytics and Optimization initiatives, which includes a new center of competence for UIMA-based text analysis solutions.
+IBM is offering new content and predictive solution services through its Business Analytics and Optimization initiative, which includes a new center of competence for UIMA-based text analysis solutions.
 This center of competence draws on resources from IBM Global Services, IBM Software Lab Services, and the IBM jStart emerging technology team.

 IBM Content and Predictive Analytics for Healthcare is optimized to run on IBM Power Systems, which are designed for high throughput and complex analysis of structured and unstructured data.
 Built on the foundation of IBM POWER7 processor technology, Power Systems are available at many different price points and can be tailor fit for purpose and rapidly deployed for a broad range of customer environments with leadership performance, ease of management and efficiency.

-For more information about Watson, visit www.ibmwatson.com
+For more information on IBM Watson, visit www.ibmwatson.com.

 Follow IBM and Analytics & Information on Twitter #baforum.